RESOURCES: Player's Guide to Garou, by White Wolf, pgs. 58-60; Werewolf: The Apocalypse 20th Anniversary Edition

 Born to two werewolves who broke the Litany for love or lust, you were a child that shouldn’t have been — but one raised among the Garou anyway.
 While Gaia and the spirits hold nothing against you for the situation of your birth and consider you a full Garou, your tribemates look down upon you and your deformity.

-You endured a hard, thankless life, stemming both from the deformity that is your birthright and your place at the bottom of the social ladder.
+Through no fault of your own, you endured a hard, thankless life, stemming both from the deformity that is your birthright and your place at the bottom of the social ladder.
 Many other Garou pointed to your deformity as a sign that you, like all other Metis, are a living affront to Gaia — others said it’s a likely side effect of the over-concentration of already powerful werewolf blood.
 Whatever the case, you’ve survived from a hard birth, through years of living only in your Crinos body (the natural form of a Metis), to finally undergo your First Change.

+Your natural form is Crinos, which separates you from both humans and wolves.
 Whether your parents raised you — as an outcast among the Sept — or long-suffering but devoted Kinfolk did, you’re now ready to take your place in the Sept.
 Unlike homids, you have a lot of knowledge about werewolf society already — the nobility, the brutality, the wisdom, the spite.

 Nicknames: Mules, Bastards, Obscenities

-Beginning Gifts:
+Beginning Free Gifts: Metis Level 0

 All Metis bear the mark of deformity.
 There is no upside to this and must be accepted that your life (at least in the beginning) is merely to serve as a warning to other Garou.
 To attempt to hide your deformity is considered dishonorable; to wear it openly is to attract the contempt of many other werewolves.